 It is impossible to maintain long-term recovery from heroin use.

 Studies surrounding the relapse rates of heroin users scare people and trick them into thinking it’s impossible to get clean.
 This couldn’t be further from the truth, though.
 It is difficult to quit using heroin but it isn’t impossible.
 There are many options for people trying to get clean, especially addiction treatment at a certified facility.

 The fact of the matter is that heroin use is dangerous.
 It doesn’t matter which form of the drug someone uses or the method in which they ingest it.
 Heroin is incredibly addictive and it’s difficult to quit using.
-Additionally, the grim facts and statistics surrounding heroin use are alarming.
+Additionally, the grim facts and statistics surrounding heroin

 - Heroin use leads to a large number of negative long-term health effects.

 - IV drug use caused nearly 20 percent of recorded cases of HIV in men in 2016.

 - Some studies show a loss of brain matter associated with long-term heroin use.

 - An overdose can occur even after one bad shot due to inconsistencies in batches.